rishabh-del/medicalpoc/README.md

 go to first-network folder
 do ./startFab.sh
+do docker ps -a to check the containers do docker logs -f containerid to check the logs of the containers

-This will start the network, install the chaincode, instantiate the chaincode Go to mediacl/backend/hfc-keystore and empty the folder Go to medical/backend
+This will start the network, install the chaincode, instantiate the chaincode

+Go to mediacl/backend/hfc-keystore and empty the folder Go to medical/backend
 Do node enrolladmin.js